 - Pretty basic design restricts the size of nails.

 |Dimensions||16.02 x 4.06 x 2.8 inches|

-This pneumatic nail remover exists purely to punch bent and rusted nails through floorboards, pallets, and any other heavy-duty material you can think of.
-It even punches nails through barn lumber and decking.
+This pneumatic nail remover exists purely to punch bent and rusted nails through boards, pallets, and any other heavy-duty material you can think of.

 It has a soft, rubberized handgrip that is both comfortable and practical, making it ideal for extended use.
 This is in part thanks to the ergonomically designed aluminum body, which is lightweight and durable.